 - Return the drained beef to the skillet.
 Lower the heat to medium and stir in the spice mixture.
 Cook, stirring, for about 2 more minutes.
 Remove from heat.

 - Spread the pork rinds in a single layer on the prepared pan.
-Top with the cooked ground beef, then sprinkle the shredded cheese evenly on top.
+Top them with the cooked ground beef, then sprinkle the shredded cheese evenly on top.
 Arrange the jalapenos on top of the cheese.

 Notes